0fca/gabriele/README.md

 # Technical notes

-Maggie is released for:
+Gabriele is released for:
 - [x] Windows,
 - [ ] GNU/Linux. - I'm gonna start testing version for this OS in no time.

-Maggie is 64-bit __only__.
+Gabriele is 64-bit __only__.
 Built and compiled using Processing 3 with Java 1.8u161.

 Tests:
 - Windows 10 x64 Pro on Java 1.8u161